-The esophagus connects the mouth to the stomach.
-Esophageal varices are abnormally swollen veins within the lining of the esophagus.
-If undiagnosed or untreated, esophageal varices can rupture and lead to life-threatening bleeding.
+The esophagus is a tube that goes from the mouth to the stomach.
+Esophageal varices are abnormally swollen veins.
+They are found in the lining of the esophagus.
+If they're not found or are left untreated, rupture and cause life threatening bleeding.

-Increased pressure in the veins that deliver blood to the liver is known as portal hypertension.
-The increased pressure causes blood to back up into other smaller vessels, including those of the esophagus.
-This leads to the formation of esophageal varices.
+When pressure builds in the veins that bring blood to the liver, it's called portal hypertension.
+The pressure causes blood to backup into other smaller blood vessels.
+This includes those found in the esophagus.
+This leads to varices.